Differential phase shift keying demodulation

 errs = 1

-Observe that there is one symbol in error.
+One symbol is in error.
 Repeat the error calculation after discarding the first symbol.

 errs = symerr(dataIn(2:end),dataIn(2:end))